Microlocal Analysis of Quantum Fields on Curved Spacetimes: H o rmander's theorem

-\subsection{H\"{o}rmander's theorem}
+\section{H\"{o}rmander's theorem}

-We now state the famous result of H\"{o}rmander on propagation of singularities, see e.g. \cite[Thm.
-26.1.1]{H3} or \cite[Thm.
-3.2.1]{H4}.
-To state it we need some notions from {\em pseudodifferential calculus}, which will be recalled later on in Sect. \ref{sec7}.
+We now state the famous result of H\"{o}rmander on propagation of singularities, see e.g. \cite[Theorem 26.1.1]{H3} or \cite[Theorem 3.2.1]{H4}.
+To this end we need some notions from {\em pseudodifferential calculus}, which will be recalled later on in Chapter \ref{sec7}.